-We have three carts with 15 laptops each, which are stored on the second floor of the Shanahan Center for use throughout the building.
+- We have three carts with 15 laptops each, which are stored on the second floor of the Shanahan Center for use throughout the building.
 Laptops are made available on a first come, first served basis so please let us know as soon as you can if you need laptops for your class.
 Also, consider carefully how many laptops you need or if at some point you realize that your class is using fewer laptops than you requested, please update your requests so that the systems can be made available for other classes.
 If you’d like more information about the laptops and how to reserve them, please visit the Laptop Cart Reservation Service Catalog Page.You can find a full list of the software that is included on the laptops and the CIS lab computers in this document: Lab Software in CIS Managed Labs and Carts.

-There are six rooms in the Shanahan Center that are lecture capture-ready, including the Lecture Hall (1430), the Recital Hall (B480), the 85 person classroom (B460) and three rooms on the 2nd floor (2450, 2454 and 2460).
+- There are six rooms in the Shanahan Center that are lecture capture-ready, including the Lecture Hall (1430), the Recital Hall (B480), the 85 person classroom (B460) and three rooms on the 2nd floor (2450, 2454 and 2460).
 All of those rooms have a video camera and microphone.
 Each of the Galileo Auditoria also now have lecture capture available.
-You can visit the CIS web site for more information at https://www.hmc.edu/cis/services/lecture-capture/.
+You can visit the CIS web site for more information at the Lecture Capture Service Catalog Page.

-Many faculty also like to be able to project a demonstration or experiment from the front of the room to one of the big screens.
-The document camera is capable of doing this or you can use a video camera, either one of the built-in video cameras available in the 6 rooms listed above, or CIS can set up one for you.
+- Many faculty also like to be able to project a demonstration or experiment from the front of the room to one of the big screens.
+The document camera is capable of doing this or you can use a video camera, either one of the built-in video cameras available in the lecture capture rooms listed above, or CIS can set up one for you.

 If you’re interested in using one of these technology services in a class, please submit a request to the CIS Help Desk.
-You can use our AV request form at http://www.formstack.com/forms/hmc-avrequest or send us an email at email@example.com.
+You can use the CIS AV Request Form or send us an email at email@example.com.

 We ask that you give us at least 48 hours notice when submitting a request.
-Please do not wait until the last minute to submit requests.
+If possible, please do not wait until the last minute to submit your requests.